Vomistop 10 DT (Domperidone 10mg) Dispersible Tablets

 What medications interact with Vomistop?

-Some medicines interact with Vomistop and may affect the way it works, or are affected by product name or increase side effects; you should discuss possible interactions with your primary care physician.
+Some medicines interact with Vomistop and may affect the way it works, or are affected by Vomistop or increase side effects; you should discuss possible interactions with your primary care physician.
 These may include the antifungals ketoconazole and fluconazole, antibiotics like erythromycin or clarithromycin, the antiarrhythmic amiodarone, diltiazem and verapamil for high blood pressure, ritonavir or saquinavir for HIV, antiarrhythmics like disopyramide and amiodarone, antipsychotics like pimozide, antidepressants like citalopram, gastrointestinal medicines like cisapride, opioids like methadone.

 If other medications may interact with Vomistop, your doctor will discuss these with you.